churcho/apxr_io/README.md

 ### Proto

-The files under `/src` can be generated with the following library https://github.com/tomas-abrahamsson/gpb
+Files should be generated with the following library `https://github.com/tsloughter/grpcbox`.

-For example:

-`../gpb/bin/protoc-erl -I. ./proto/*`

-The generated `.erl`and `.hrl` files should then moved to the `/src` directory.

 ### NOTE: